hudson155/kairo/kairo-sql/feature/README.md

   For example, `r2dbc:postgresql://localhost:5432/...`
 - `username`
 - `password`
-- `ssl`: Whether to use SSL when connecting.
-  Defaults to `true` (you may have to disable this depending on your environment).
 - `connectTimeout`: The timeout for connecting to the database.
   Defaults to 4 seconds.
 - `statementTimeout`: The timeout for executing statements.